 Image Source: Pixabay

 It happens: adults have adult fun, and sometimes that fun is no-strings-attached fun.
-There’s nothing wrong with a good old-fashioned one-night stand, so long as the adults are consenting and everyone is safe.
+Of course, there’s nothing wrong with a good old-fashioned one-night stand, so long as the adults are consenting and everyone is safe.
 After you’ve gone your own way, though, how do you take care of yourself?

 Go to the Bathroom

-Hopefully you and your partner were careful and made your spur-of-the-moment rendezvous a veritable after-school special in terms of safe sex.
-Beyond preventing STIs, safe sex keeps both parties from a commitment that lasts the rest of your lives.
-Sometimes people get swept up in the moment, and mistakes happen.
+Hopefully, you and your partner were careful and made your spur-of-the-moment rendezvous a veritable after-school special in terms of safe sex.
+Beyond preventing STIs, safe sex keeps both parties from a commitment that lasts the rest of their lives.
+Unfortunately, sometimes people get swept up at the moment, and mistakes happen.
 If you’re not certain about the state of your birth control, there’s still time.
 Emergency contraception can pick up where your planning left off.
 Emergency contraception, or the morning-after pill, should be taken as soon after unprotected sex as possible.
 And if you’re still unsure or your period is late, it’s always good to see your doctor.

 Sometimes a fling can be just the thing to put a little skip in your step.
 Other times you can walk away feeling like something isn’t quite right emotionally.
 After a one-night stand, there’s nothing wrong with taking an emotional inventory to make sure you feel good about yourself, your actions, and your choices.
 Introspection can help you keep to your goals and your chosen path; a self-check is the best way to make sure you’re okay.
 And if not, there are plenty of resources out there to help, from your best friend to your therapist.
 Like every other step in the process, a self-check will make sure you’re happy, healthy, and on to your next great thing.